SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-28-biden-trump-debate.md

 Fine.
 Whatever.

 The choice is still clear:
-- Biden, while old, is still sharp, still understand the operation of government, and still surrounds himself with competent people and has a humane agenda.
+- Biden, while old, is still sharp, still understands the operation of government, and still surrounds himself with competent people and has a humane agenda.
 - Trump, while old, is still an incomprehensible and incompetent sociopathic neo-Nazi who surrounds himself with what appear to be _competent_ sociopathic neo-Nazis.